 An affirming space to pause, reflect, and reconnect with your values, goals, and purpose.

-Values misalignment, perfectionism, and the constant pressure to perform can lead to burnout, imposter syndrome, and strained relationships.
-I work with a select number of individuals and couples to help them slow down, quiet the inner critic, and reconnect with their senses and inner wisdom.
+Many of the clients I support are organizational leaders, educators, veterinary and healthcare professionals, and University students in the Champaign-Urbana area and across Illinois via telehealth who are experiencing burnout, compassion fatigue, secondary trauma, moral distress, and emotional exhaustion.
+Values misalignment, perfectionism, navigating ethical challenges, and the constant pressure to perform can lead to imposter syndrome, strained relationships, and feeling disconnected from meaning and purpose.
+I work with individuals and couples to help them slow down, quiet the inner critic, and reconnect with their senses and inner wisdom.
 Together, we’ll clarify the future you desire and create a path toward a sustainable, values-aligned life—one that feels both meaningful and manageable.

 FAQs

-• Individuals in high-stress careers such as healthcare, social services, education, tech, aviation, or advocacy
+• Individuals in high-stress careers such as healthcare, medicine, social services, education, tech, aviation, or advocacy

-• High-achievers and perfectionists who want to break cycles of overwork and burnout
+• High-achievers and perfectionists who want to break cycles of overwork, burnout, and isolation

 • Couples navigating relationship challenges such as communication breakdowns, mismatched sex drives, or life transitions